AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 enforced by the `No_Direct_Boolean_Operator` restriction pragma offered by the
 |gnat| compilers for Ada.

+The types involved in decisions need not be restricted to the standard Boolean type when one is defined by the language; For Ada, typically, they may subtypes or types derived from the fundamental Boolean type.

 A decision is said :dfn:`fully covered`, or just :dfn:`covered`, as soon as it has been evaluated at least once True and once False during the program execution.
 If only one or none of these two possible outcomes was exercised,